aregsar/alwaysdeployed/endpoint-driven-development.md

 A user action triggers a request to an endpoint that performs some action and returns a response to the user.
 That chain of events can be encapsulated as an atomic unit of a feature and developed, tested and deployed independently.

+Endpoint Driven Development is a development methodology that is an integral part of the [Always Deployed Manifesto](https://alwaysdeployed.com/).

 See how __Endpoint Driven Development__ can help you and your team provide more sustainable customer value faster [here](https://alwaysdeployed.com/tools).

 ## What constitutes an Endpoint?